mariasimonativadar/e-health/TO_SUBMIT/README.txt

 - Windows
 - macOS

+How to Run the Game:

+Open the Unity project and load the MainMenu scene.
+The game should be started from the MainMenu scene using the Play button.
+All other scenes (persona rooms and endings) are loaded automatically through gameplay.

 Notes:
 This project was developed using Unity with reusable interaction systems shared across multiple personas.
 Persona-specific content (text, audio, and narrative elements) is swapped while keeping core mechanics consistent.